SitecorePowerShell/Console/Documentation/Markdown/Export-Package.md

 ## Inputs

 The input type is the type of the objects that you can pipe to the cmdlet.

 * Sitecore.Install.PackageProject

-## Outputs

-The output type is the type of the objects that the cmdlet emits.

-* Sitecore.Install.PackageProject